mvgorp/Getting-and-Cleaning-Data-Course-Project/README.md

 The function assumes that all data is downloaded and unzipped available in the ./data directory.

 ######2.
 Main program
-From the main program the aforementioned function buildSensordata() is called for the "train" and "test" types if datasets.
+From the main program the aforementioned function buildSensordata() is called for the "train" and "test" types datasets.
 The result from both will me merged into one.

-Finaly, the data will be used to calculate the means of all variables, per subject, per activity and the result will be saved to the file dataset_means.txt
+Finaly, the merged dataset is used to calculate the means of all variables, per subject, per activity and the result will be saved to the file dataset_means.txt

 #### Original Assignment